The Neatest Colombian Christmas Traditions

 However, the answer to when children receive their Christmas gifts in Colombia might surprise you.

 Christmas gifts are usually given to children in Colombia the night of December 24 rather than the morning of the 25th.
-They usually get to open their presents just after midnight, although that might depend on the age of the kids.

-9. More Gifts on Three Kings Day
+More Gifts on Three Kings Day

 While not every family follows this Colombian Christmas tradition today, it is still pretty common for children to receive additional gifts on Three Kings Day.